microsoft/computervision-recipes/detection/README.md

 ## Getting Started

-To get started, follow the repository-wide installation instructions in this [readme](../README.md/#getting-started) to create a conda environment called _cv_.
-In addition, install the torchvision library by executing:
+To get started, simply follow the repository-wide installation instructions in this [readme](../README.md/#getting-started) to create a conda environment called _cv_.
+Not other steps are required.
+To activate the _cv_ environment run:
   ```
   conda activate cv
-  pip install torchvision
   ```

 We recommend running these samples on a machine with GPU, on either Windows or Linux.
 While a GPU is technically not required, training gets prohibitively slow even when using only a few dozens of images.